29 March 2019

 UP LATE features a hand-picked collection of nocturnal performers, music-makers and storytellers who take over Griffin to make some very entertaining noise until late (well, 10.30pm, so pretty early actually, but you get it).

-Stick around (or rock up) for 9.30pm on Friday 29 March after Mary Rachel Brown‘s Dead Cat Bounce and bathe in the glorious line up of the side-splittingly hilarious Penny Greenhalgh, enchanting songsmith Leroy Lee, associate-at-large Phil Spencer and comedic wonder Oliver Twist.
+Stick around (or rock up) for 9.30pm on Friday 29 March after Mary Rachel Brown‘s Dead Cat Bounce and bathe in a glorious line up featuring the dazzling musical talent of Elana Stone, enchanting songsmith Leroy Lee, comedy lady Sabrina D’Angelo, associate-at-large Phil Spencer and comedic wonder Oliver Twist.

 Friday 29 March, 9.30pm – 10.30pm

 Musician, songwriter, jazz vocalist, accordion player and one quarter of All Our Exes Live in Texas.
 Elana’s genre shape-shifting has led to collaborations with the likes of Passenger, Washington, Donny Benet, Urthboy, Hermitude, Tripod, Josh Pyke and Ngaiire among many others.
 Her unique and enchanting live performances have served to make her one of Australia’s most sought after vocalists.
 Since her previous band The Rescue Ships parted ways Elana has spent the better part of the last two years touring with her four-part lady folk band All Our Exes Live in Texas to sell-out crowds around Australia while continuing to write and perform as a solo artist.